IOxCyber/ZtoM_Bootcamp/2-ScanningNotes.md

 8. nmap -iL targets.txt - Scan targets from a file
 9. nmap -iR 100	Scan 100 - random hosts
 10. nmap –exclude 192.168.1.1	- Exclude listed hosts
+11. nmap --traceroute x.x.x.x - To check the traceroute taken by a packet to reach the destination
-11. nmap 192.168.1.1 –top-ports 2000	- Port scan the top x ports
+12. nmap 192.168.1.1 –top-ports 2000	- Port scan the top x ports
-12. nmap 192.168.1.1 -sV	- Attempts to determine the version of the service running on port
+13. nmap 192.168.1.1 -sV	- Attempts to determine the version of the service running on port
-13. nmap 192.168.1.1 -A -	Enables OS detection, version detection, script scanning, and traceroute (Aggressive Scan)
+14. nmap 192.168.1.1 -A -	Enables OS detection, version detection, script scanning, and traceroute ~(Aggressive Scan)~
-14. nmap 192.168.1.1 -O	- Remote OS detection using TCP/IP stack fingerprinting
+15. nmap 192.168.1.1 -O	- Remote OS detection using TCP/IP stack fingerprinting